-All of the requisite findings for the HDP can be made and none of the issues that prompted the BZA to disapprove the HDP remain.
+All of the requisite findings for the HDP can be made as determined by the BZA in its unanimous decision on November 18, 2021 decision.
 Further, the Class 1 Categorical Exemption under the CEQA Guidelines applies and there are no cumulative impact, unusual circumstances, or historical resource exceptions to it.
-Accordingly, the Project is exempt from environmental review and the Applicant requests that the City Council reverse the BZA's decision and approve the HDP.
-Alternatively, as permitted under 17.72.070.B.3, should you want the BZA to consider the Applicant's revisions before considering this appeal, we would ask that you remand it accordingly.
+Accordingly, the Project is exempt from environmental review and the Applicant requests that the City Council affirm the BZA's decision and approve the HDP.